Should I Freeze My Eggs?

 Things to keep in mind regarding egg freezing

 Egg freezing is not something that should be taken lightly.
 For one thing, the process used to retrieve the eggs requires that you use injectable fertility meds, which have their own risks and benefits.
-The process is expensive.
-While certain, trendy Fortune 500 and tech companies offer it as a benefit, most individuals have to pay out of pocket (about $10,000 per egg retrieval, not including other, related expenses).
-You’ll also have to pay a fee to keep them stored each year, which runs about $800.
+The process can be expensive if your insurance doesn’t cover fertility preservation.
+While more companies offer it as a benefit, most individuals have to pay out of pocket (about $10,000 per egg retrieval, not including other, related expenses).
+You’ll also have to pay a fee to keep them stored each year, which runs about $500-1000.
 And, of course, there’s no guarantee that your eggs will yield a viable pregnancy.

 If you are considering oocyte cryopreservation, look for a clinic that both freezes and thaws their eggs, and who have had reputable success with IVF using frozen eggs in successful IVF treatments.

 Do you have questions about your future fertility?
 Are you considering the use of egg freezing or other fertility treatments?
 Contact us here at Women’s Health Associates to schedule a consultation.